-Taking your car on a driving holiday to Europe has many advantages over other kinds of travel.
+Taking your car on a driving holiday to Europe has many advantages.
 First of all, there’s no need to worry about the weight of your bags as you can pack as much as you can carry with no luggage restrictions on any of our ferries.

 Driving in Europe also offers the freedom of travelling at your own pace and creating your own schedule.
 Pass through a city you’ve always wanted to see, or stop off for a photo at a famous landmark.

 Some people are daunted by driving abroad, but don’t worry as it’s like driving in the UK in many ways.
-Many of the road signs you’ll encounter while driving in Europe are the same and the speed limits are similar although, of course, they’re given in kilometres per hour instead of miles per hour.
+Many of the road signs are the same and the speed limits are similar although, they’re given in kilometres per hour instead of miles per hour.
 The only real difference is that you have to drive on the right but this soon becomes second nature.